The Extra Programming LanguageTL;DR

 -- curly brackets are required in `if` expressions, but they surround the entire

 -- expression.
-This is actual an "external argument" syntax that can be used to
+This is actually an "external argument" syntax that can be used to

 -- create your own DSLs